TimoGuy/solanine_vulkan/etc/engine_upgrade.md

                 - [ ] use middle click to move the view.
                 - [ ] As center point for forward,back (Z part of ortho perspective), use the currently selected render object.
                 - [ ] Use S,W (with Shift) to increase and decrease the distance away from the forward, back (in case editor needs to tighten the Z to see in the inside of caves or something).
+    - [ ] Click at a certain point to create the instantiating instance there.
+        > This will be 不可欠 for creating large levels and adding things to the terrain easily.
+Having the option to move an object this way will be phenomenal too.
+        - [ ] Add function to Entity interface called `teleportToPosition(x,y,z)` and implement it to every object to create.
+        - [ ] Upon clicking the Create! button in the level editor, give a prompt that shows up and follows the mouse cursor saying "Click to the location to spawn the entity".
+        - [ ] After clicking at the place, shoot a raycast, and if it hits, use that position.
+If not, pick a position about 20m away in the direction selected.
+        - [ ] Create the entity and use `teleportToPosition` to move it to the position.
+    - [f] Toggle wireframe mode.
+(Hook into material system)
+        > @NOTE: I am deferring this to the future bc I feel like it's not the most important thing at this time.
+I'm looking at ortho viewpoints, better object placement as higher priority.
+        - [ ] ~~Trigger a recook of the material system but now with the pipelines remade to have wireframe set.~~
+        - [x] Include zprepass in wireframe render, but not shadow map!
+        - [ ] Create a z-prepass wireframe material.
+        - [ ] Create a color-by instance id wireframe material.
+        - [ ] Switch between the regular materials and just using the wireframe materials in the main renderpass depending on whether wireframe is desired.

 - [ ] Add Tracy profiler
     - [ ] Install the hpp and cpp files.
     - [ ] Put it in every function.
     - [ ] Figure out multithreading with the physics engine.
     - [ ] Add GPU support with vulkan.

+- [ ] TAKE A BREAK AND MOVE TO SOME GAMEPLAY ITERATION TO FIGURE OUT THE DESIGN THERE!!!!

 - [ ] Font cooker
     - [ ] STUFF